nest/nest-extension-module/README.rst

 .. attention::

-   Please note that the code in this repository will not work with NEST 3.6 or earlier.
-It is adapted to NEST Master as of 15 December 2023.
+   Please note that the code in this repository will not work with NEST versions that came before version 3.9.
+The extension module is generally kept adapted and up-to-date with the NEST ``master`` branch on https://github.com/nest/nest-simulator as well as the latest NEST release (starting from 3.9).

-   It will in general be kept up-to-date with the git "master" branch on https://github.com/nest/nest-simulator.
-For 2.x versions of NEST, see the extension module example in ``examples/MyModule`` of the source distribution.
+   For extension modules that support older versions of NEST, please browse the history of this repository.
+For support for 2.x versions of NEST, see the extension module example in ``examples/MyModule`` of the source distribution.

 License